 \subsection{K-Space Importance}

 Table~\ref{tab:k-importance} records the ablation study of individual branches (the complex branch, tumor branch and structure branch) on various datasets.
-For instance, when we conduct the ablation study of the complex branch, K-CROSS remove the tumor branch and structure branch in the inference phase.
-In other words, K-CROSS only obtain $\eta_{complex}$ score.
+For example, when we conduct the ablation study of the complex branch, K-CROSS removes the tumor branch and the structure branch in the inference phase.
+In other words, K-CROSS only obtains $\eta_{complex}$ score.
 It applies the same setting for the other branches.
-It can be clearly observed that the complex branch obtain the highest score among the three branches.
+It can be clearly observed that the complex branch obtains the highest score among the three branches.
 It strongly indicates the importance of k-space, which reflects the inherent properties of magnetic resonance imaging principles.
 The second best is the tumor branch.
 It also verifies the effectiveness of the tumor branch for the lesion disease dataset.